ongardie/xrms/plugins/idphoto/README.txt

-ID Photo XRMS Plugin v0.1

-copyright 2004 Glenn Powers <glenn@net127.com>
-Licensed Under the Open Software License v.
-2.0

-This plugin displays an ID photo on the top of the one contact sidebar.
+display an ID photo on the top of the one contact sidebar.

 Photos must be uploaded with the "New" button on the "Files" sidebar.